 American Airlines doesn’t fly directly to Thailand, so if you want to use your American Airlines miles for a trip there, you’ll have to fly one of their partner airlines, like Japan Airlines or Cathay Pacific.

-On most American Airlines award tickets, they limit you to only connecting to 2 regions in their award chart, but flights to Thailand are an exception.
-Thailand is located in the Asia 2 region, but when you fly from the US to Thailand you’re allowed to connect through the Asia 1 region.
-This makes sense considering there aren’t any direct flights from the US to Thailand.
+On most American Airlines award tickets, you are limited to only connecting to two regions in the award chart, but flights to Thailand are an exception.
+The AA award chart has migrated toward dynamic pricing, but they still publish an chart that’ll show you how much you should expect to pay for a flight to Thailand.
+The country is located in the “Asia 2” region, but when you fly from the U.S. to Thailand you’re allowed to connect through the Asia 1 region.
+(This makes sense considering there aren’t any direct flights from the U.S. to Thailand.)

 It’s also important to note that when flying their partner airlines Cathay Pacific and Japan Airlines, you’ll need to call in to book.
 You won’t be able to book these tickets directly through American Airlines’ website.

 The good thing about American Airlines miles is they are very easy to earn AA miles with cards like the American Airlines AAdvantage MileUp℠ Card, Citi® / AAdvantage® Executive World Elite Mastercard®, and many others.